drivendataorg/youth-mental-health-runtime/README.md

 ## Quickstart

-This quickstart guide will show you how to get the provided example solution running end-to-end.
-Once you get there, it's off to the races!
+This quickstart guide will show you how to get started using this repository.

 ### Prerequisites